Ozon3Org/Ozon3/CONTRIBUTING.md

 3. Lay out the details of your suggestion in the body issue.
 Make sure to also:

    - Describe the current behavior and explain what would you like to see instead.
-   - Explain why your suggestion would be useful.
+   - Explain why your suggestion would be useful for Ozone users.

 ### Making a pull request